Dave Middleton: Regular season

+Playoffs

 Family and later years

 Middleton was married in 1958 to Jeanette Rousseau at Paint Rock, Alabama.
 They had three children, Clark, Eric, and Beth.

 After retiring from the NFL, Middleton practiced as an obstetrician-gynecologist in Ann Arbor, Michigan.
 In 1997, he suffered a stroke, and in 2001, he moved to Huron Woods, an assisted living facility in Ann Arbor.
 On Christmas Eve 2007, Middleton fell and suffered a head injury, which led to his death five days later.